gary-roach/fake-beancount/import_utility_system_prompt.md

       Each hot-key opens a small modal (`ModalScreen` + `Input`).
 When the user presses Enter, a callback updates the in-memory transaction and immediately re-renders the view.

 3. **Session Persistence**
-   - Store the list of transactions and current index in a JSON side-car (`.import-session.json`), serializing `Decimal` and `date` as strings.
+   - Store the list of transactions and current index in a JSON side-car (`.import-session.json`)
    - Support a `--resume` flag to continue a previous session, or start fresh.

 4. **Write-Back Logic**